Covenant Lite: Everything You Need to Know

 Historically speaking, covenant lite loans have a similar or somewhat lower rate of default than traditional loans.
 However, toward the end of the previous cycle of credit, which coincided with the 2007 through 2008 financial crisis, there was slightly less outstanding debt related to covenant lite loans than today.

 If you need help with covenant lite loans, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.